 - Woodsia alpina (northern woodsia, state threatened)

 - Falco peregrinus (peregrine falcon, state endangered)

 Biodiversity Management Considerations

 The thin soils and lichen cover are easily destroyed by off-road vehicles or excessive foot traffic.
 Many seasonal cabins are built within the glades, resulting in major degradation, including the introduction of non-native plants.
 Fill is often introduced for septic systems, also increasing habitat for invasive plants.
-Invasive plants that threaten the diversity and community structure in granite bedrock glade include sweet cherry (Prunus avium), sheep sorrel (Rumex acetosella), common mullein (Verbascum thapsus), spotted knapweed (Centaurea maculosa), ox-eye daisy (Chrysanthemum leucanthemum), hawkweeds (Hieracium spp.), common St. John’s-wort (Hypericum perforatum), timothy (Phleum pratense), Canada bluegrass (Poa compressa), and Kentucky bluegrass (P. pratensis).
+Invasive plants that threaten the diversity and community structure in granite bedrock glade include sheep sorrel (Rumex acetosella), common mullein (Verbascum thapsus), spotted knapweed (Centaurea stoebe), ox-eye daisy (Leucanthemum vulgare), hawkweeds (Hieracium spp.), common St. John’s-wort (Hypericum perforatum), timothy (Phleum pratense), Canada bluegrass (Poa compressa), and Kentucky bluegrass (P. pratensis).
 Monitoring and control efforts to detect and remove invasive plants are critical to the long-term viability of bedrock glades.
 Maintaining a mature, unfragmented forested buffer around bedrock glades may help limit the local seed source for invasive species distributed by wind or birds.